Streamkeeping Activities in Maple Ridge

 Garbage has no place in natural habitats.
 If you notice litter or debris in a creek or stream, you can remove contamination within reason: the creek/stream is safely accessible and is on public property.
 Ensure that proper precautions are taken if handling hazardous materials, such as dead animals or needles.
 The Maple Ridge Adopt-A-Block Program can provide proper cleanup equipment (gloves, bags, buckets, garbage grabbers, and medical waste containers).
 Report pollution or any illegal dumping to the City of Maple Ridge or the Maple Ridge Adopt-A-Block Program (604 – 463 – 9699).

 ARMS staff venture out 1-2 times per month and collect data from this sensitive area.
-The Katzie Slough Blind Channel is an artificial offshoot of the larger Katzie Slough network.
-Evaluative work here includes vegetation surveying, (counting native species to track survival) and fish trapping, (measuring oxygen levels, temperature and turbidity of water, identifying any species caught in traps).
-This is an excellent opportunity to familiarize yourself with native plant species and sharpen your plant identification skills.
+The Innergex Channels are side channels along the South Alouette River.
+Evaluative work here includes photo point monitoring, vegetation surveying and water quality testing (measuring oxygen levels, pH levels, temperature and turbidity of water).
+This is an excellent opportunity for hands on experience.

 Invasive Species Removal & Native Species Planting*

 Many natural habitats in Maple Ridge are overrun with invasive species, including knotweed, Himalayan blackberry, lamium, and ivy.
-ARMS organizes several invasive species removal activities during the year and collaborates occasionally with the Lower Mainland Green Team (LMGT).
+ARMS organizes several invasive species removal activities during the year.

 *It is important to connect with your local watershed monitoring group (ARMS) before conducting any streamkeeping or invasive species removal activities.
 Ensuring municipal permission, an understanding of public-private property borders, and being up to date with any ecological or industrial projects in development, are a few examples of items that must be addressed.